igordejanovic/parglare/docs/actions.md

 get called along the way and the result of each actions will be used as an element of the `nodes` parameter in calling actions higher in the hierarchy.

-If we don't provide `actions` the default will be used and we end up with the parse tree as the result of the parsing.
+If we don't provide `actions` the default will be used.
+The default parglare actions build a [todo: parse tree](./parse_trees.md) whose elements are instances of `NodeNonTerm` and `NodeTerm` classes representing a non-terminals and terminals respectively.

+If we set `default_actions` parser parameter to `False` and don't provide actions, no actions will be called making the parser a mere recognizer, i.e. parser will parse the input and return nothing if parse is successful or raise `ParseError` if there is an error in the input.

 ## Time of actions call